Setting up email requires a number of steps; if you need assistance, contact the technology helpline at x3900 or firstname.lastname@example.org.

 See also these related pages:

-If you are accessing your Wheaton email for the first time, you need to set up your password: initialize your password here.
+If you are accessing your Wheaton email for the first time, you need to initalize your password: Click here.

 Choose how to access your email

 You can access your email using nothing more than a web browser by going to our Email page.

 However, most at Wheaton use an email client which is installed on your computer.
 The following are the most common choices of email clients:

 - Thunderbird (Mac, Windows, or Linux, available as a free download)

 - Apple Mail is built into the Mac OS X operating system

 Email client programs vary, but the settings are generally the same:

 |For the field marked